 What Is A Drop Shot Fishing Rig?

 A drop shot fishing rig comprises a 5 to 7-foot light 10 lb fluorocarbon leader with a drop shot weight on the bottom and a hook tied about a foot above the weight.
-You then add your chosen bait onto the hook, like a dead minnow or a soft plastic.
+Finally, add your chosen bait onto the hook, like a dead minnow or a soft plastic.

 It’s a very effective rig for catching all types of bass, walleye, pike, and other predators that feed near the bottom.

-Now that we know what this style of fishing is let’s look at why you should use it and why many other anglers find it to be such an effective method.
+Now that we know what this style of fishing is, let’s look at three reasons why you should use it and why many other anglers find it such an effective method.

 Your Bait Looks More Natural